 Figure 5-3 shows screw-tightening procedures when mounting an IPM to a heat sink.
 It is recommended to tighten all screws with the specified tightening torque.
+In addition, spring washers are recommended for the screws.

 The specified tightening torque is described in the specification.
 If the screw tightening torque is insufficient, the contact thermal resistance may increase and screws loosening may occur during operation.
 On the other hand, if the screw tightening torque is excessive, the case may be damaged.